 Going back to the start, the lease had been obtained on 20th January 2011 and work could begin on turning an ordinary dwelling (next to Hackett's florist on Church Street) into an unusual café.
 The ArtHouse Café opened 3rd July 2011 (there's a sign hanging inside with the date on) and it introduced Penistone to a new style of café and a new experience as a combined delicatessen, art gallery and café.
 The walls are adorned by art (for sale) from local artists and arty, hanging nick-nacks here and there.
 It has continued in that style ever since.

 In January 2012, the café and its proprietor Frances Barkworth were featured in the Yorkshire Life magazine.
 Their Twitter said: 'An Art-Cafe in Penistone, Proud to promote Handmade, Artisan, Unique and Delicious Products.
 Laid Back and friendly - come and see us!'
 However, it is changing hands in 2015.
-On 18th January, proprietor Frances Barkworth will hand it over to the new owners, local couple Paul Winterburn and Jane Dunning.
+On 18th January, proprietor Frances Barkworth handed it over to the new owners, local couple Paul Winterburn and Jane Dunning.
 They are going to keep things the same as before, with artwork for sale, a similar menu and will keep the same staff etc.

 These photos were taken soon after it opened in 2011.
 The second picture shows Frances smiling pleasantly whilst perhaps trying to avoid the camera.
-Her dad Paul often works in the café.
+Her dad Paul often worked in the café.
 He thinks that his picture looks something like a Lowry ('Matchstick Men').
 Well, they do say that the camera never lies.
 Unless it's mine, of course.
 The glass cabinet normally has specialist cheeses and other foods but it was being re-stocked at the time.

 A range of locally-produced jams, honey, chutneys and marmalades is available and some buns and cakes are baked on the premises.
 The menu has some veggie choices and can be found on their website.
 Upon request, they can make a decent mug of builder's tea and their toast and marmalade is well up to standard.
 Their mugs are about the right size for a lad who likes his tea although actual builders might be a rare sight in here.
 Their Veggie breakfasts and Greek salads are also very good.